yanxurui/logdog/README.md

 ### daemonize
 * DAEMONIZE(False): whether to start a daemon process running in the backgroup, **the following configs only take effect when DAEMONIZE is True**
 * PID_FILE: pid file path
-* STDOUT: where to redirect stdout
+* STDOUT: where to redirect stdout(pyinotify's internal log)
-* STDERR: where to redirect sterr
+* STDERR: where to redirect sterr(exception traceback)

 according to pyinotify: